seal-io/docs/docs/application/project.md

 ## Edit Projects

 1. Enter the "Project List".
-2. Click `Edit` on the line of the project to be modified, select to change the "Name", "Description" or "Tags".
+2. Click `Edit` on the line of the project to be modified, select to change the "Description" or "Tags".
 3. Click `Save` to complete the modification.

 ![app-proj-edit](/img/v0.5.0/application/project/app-proj-edit-en.png)